History of Nazareth Schools

 Shortly after the Civil War, Bishop Bernard J. McQuaid asked the Sisters of Saint Joseph to help establish a system of parochial schools in the newly formed Rochester Diocese.
 The congregation responded by opening Nazareth Academy in 1871 and Nazareth Hall in 1884, both named for the town where Jesus spent his youth.

 The histories of the Nazareth Schools clearly demonstrate the Sisters of Saint Joseph’s unwavering commitment to providing quality Catholic education to all children regardless of faith heritage, ethnicity, or financial circumstances.
-For nearly 140 years — through times of prosperity and depression, peacetime and world wars — Nazareth has responded to the times.
+For 150 years — through times of prosperity and depression, peacetime and world wars — Nazareth has responded to the times.

 In 2015, the Sisters of St. Joseph sold the Academy campus to Education Success Network.
 ESN’s goal was to lease to charter schools.
 In 2017, another chapter began when Nazareth Elementary moved to the former Sacred Heart Cathedral School on Flower City Park and started leasing the building from Sacred Heart Parish.